 If breeding season avoidance during the construction phase is not reasonable, then temporary direct effects to LBVI outside of the construction footprint may occur as a result of construction activities from increased noise and lighting (if work is conducted at night).
 Increased noise levels may result in decreased productivity and delayed production (if construction occurs during the breeding season).
 However, noise associated with construction would likely exceed the noise associated with normal traffic on Vandegrift Boulevard and training activities at MCAS Camp Pendleton, which is adjacent to the northern portion of the project area.
 Night lighting may lead to increased predation, disorientation, startling of individuals, and disruption of inter-specific interactions (Longcore and Rich 2004).
-However, as described in Table 3-1, a no-construction buffer would be established and/or noise attenuation measures implemented to minimize potential disturbance resulting from noise.
+However, per the measures mandated by the BO (Appendix C), a no-construction buffer would be established and/or noise attenuation measures implemented to minimize potential disturbance resulting from noise.
 Also, very little, if any, construction work would occur at night and the lighting associated with the Proposed Action would be shielded and directed away from adjacent habitats.